ARS MORIENDI

 Within the next decade, €77 billion in annual funeral spend will shift to a new generation.
 Gen X – and soon Millennials – will not settle for what their parents received.
 They want agency, meaning, sustainability, and personalisation.

-Yet for decades, the industry has reassured itself with satisfaction scores of 80–90%.
+Yet all around, the industry reassures itself with satisfaction scores of 80–90%.
 Our research shows these scores hide the truth: families, too overwhelmed and vulnerable to demand more at the time of loss, quietly accept what is offered.
 Only later do they admit it wasn’t enough – a generic tribute, a poor video, a ceremony that left them with emptiness rather than meaning.

 Incremental fixes – a greener coffin, a new app – will not bridge this gap.
 By the time the discontent is visible in lost trust and falling revenues, it will be too late.
 Families deserve better goodbyes.
 And if we don’t create them, others will.